Configuring Guest Portal

 • User authentication (default)—Users are required to enter their credentials in the guest portal page to access the Internet.
 The credentials entered by the user are sent to the RADIUS server for validation.
 This is the default setting for the custom external captive portal.

-3. Configure the following external captive portal configuration parameters:
+4. Configure the following external captive portal parameters, based on your selection in Step 3.

-Slide the toggle switch to enabled (), to ensure the Instant On AP sends a status-server request to determine the actual state of the accounting server before marking the server as unavailable.
+Select the RADIUS accounting checkbox, to ensure the Instant On AP sends a status-server request to determine the actual state of the accounting server before marking the server as unavailable.

 Primary RADIUS Server